Melissa (Mercyful Fate album): Additional information

 In 1985, advocating the need for Parental Advisory labels on audio recordings, the Parents Music Resource Center cited "Into the Coven" among their Filthy Fifteen objectionable songs due to its perceived occult content.

 It was in 1984 that Mercyful Fate first met the members of Metallica, whom they've stayed very good friends with since then.
 It all began when Metallica, while recording in Copenhagen, borrowed amplifiers from Mercyful Fate and various other equipment.
+Metallica covered a medley of songs from Melissa on their 1998 cover album Garage Inc.

 A re-recorded version of "Evil" is featured in the video game Guitar Hero: Metallica.

 In 2017, Rolling Stone ranked Melissa as 17th on their list of 'The 100 Greatest Metal Albums of All Time'.